ph0ns/Routing-Information-Protocol/README.md

 It includes the improvements "Split Horizon" and "Triggered Updates".

-Triggered Updates sends full tables, not a table difference.
+Triggered Updates sends full tables, not table difference.

 There is not password.